-Most information is sent by email or through CHQ.
+Most information is sent by email.
 Letters are sent home with students as required.
 Copies are kept with the secretary.

 School Magazine

 Our full-colour magazine, ESPRIT, reports on events and achievements and keeps parents informed of whole school developments.